araex/mitk-gem/README.md

 An extensions of ITKs (D Doria) 2D Graph cut segmentation to 3D grayscale images

-From the original Readme.txt

 Getting the code
 ----------------
-After you have cloned this repository, you will need to initialize the submodules: git submodule update --init --recursive

-If you ever update with 'git pull origin master', you must then do 'git submodule update --recursive'.

-This pulls in all of the dependencies including Mask (which includes ITKHelpers and then Helpers).

 Overview
 --------